DavisVaughan/furrr/README.md

 more work on your side, but it results in smaller objects, and faster performance.

+This performance drop can especially be prominent if using `future_pmap()` to iterate over rows and return large objects at each iteration.

 ## What has not been implemented (yet)?

   - `walk()` - This will likely not be implemented as it is used for